TianxiangZhao/TianxiangZhao.github.io/_pages/about.md

     - Few supervision: semi-supervised and unsupervised learning;
     - Low-quality supervision: learning with noisy labels;
     - Biased data: alleviating biases and demographic unfairness in the learned model.
-- Uncover knowledge learned by the model:
+- Uncovering knowledge learned by the model:
     - Prediction and explanation co-design for intrinsically interpretable models;
     - Post-hoc explanation of a trained existing model.